pdmade/pdmade-stack/src/pages/index.md

 sections:
 - type: heroblock
   template: heroblock
-  title: Paul here; thanks for stopping by! <br />I love building a dynamic web presence
+  title: Paul here; nice to meet you!
+I help companies build a dynamic web presence.
-    for companies.
     I also cook.
   section_id: hero
   component: HeroBlock
-  content: "I thrive on collaborating with great teams, designers, and business owners
+  content: I thrive on collaborating with great teams, designers, and business owners
-    and bring 25 years of technology and marketing experience to web design, development, search engine optimization, and most of the technical stuff in between. \n\nMy skillset includes custom designing and coding websites using WordPress, prepping and optimizing web servers, cooking up email newsletter templates, and baking online advertising campaigns."
+    and bring 25 years of technology and marketing experience to web design, development, search engine optimization, and most of the technical stuff in between.
 - type: portfolioblock
   template: portfolioblock
   title: Recent Work